 Costing in Timesheets and Reports

-This means that if the employee's expected hours are set to 30, the hourly rate will be calculated with this value unless the rostered hours are greater than 30.
-This means that if the employee works less than the 30 expected hours, the remainder will have to be added through either Leave Requests, or a Minimum Week Length rule.
+This means that if the employee's Contracted Weekly Hours are set to 30, the hourly rate will be calculated with this value.
+This means that if the employee works less than the 30 contracted hours, the remainder will have to be added through either Leave Requests, or a Minimum Week Length rule.
 An example of how both of these should look on the timesheet are given below.

 Examples

-If they worked 40 hours (more than expected), their Salary cost would update on a pro-rata basis, where the base rate would change to ensure the final pay period cost is correct:
+If they worked 40 hours (more than contracted), their Salary cost would update on a pro-rata basis, where the base rate would change to ensure the final pay period cost is correct:

-If they worked 30 hours (less than expected), their Salary cost would update on a pro-rata basis, where this missing time would have to be topped-up.
+If they worked 30 hours (less than contracted), their Salary cost would update on a pro-rata basis, where this missing time would have to be topped-up.
 To solve this issue you can either: